One of the secrets of most successful small businesses is running paid ads as part of their business promotion strategy.

 Get found in Google Search.

-According to research, search engine results pages account for 35% of total traffic and 33% of online business revenue.
+According to research, search engine results in pages account for 35% of total traffic and 33% of online business revenue.

 The issue is that small businesses frequently lack the time and resources to perform search engine optimization.